core-wg/oscore/draft-ietf-core-object-security.md

 Many CoAP header fields are required to be read and changed during a normal message exchange or when traversing a proxy and thus cannot be protected between the endpoints, e.g. CoAP message layer fields such as Message ID.

 The CoAP header field Code MUST be sent in plaintext to support RESTful processing, but MUST be integrity protected to prevent an intermediary from changing, e.g. from GET to DELETE.
-The CoAP version number SHALL be integrity protected to prevent potential future version-based attacks.
+The CoAP version number MUST be integrity protected to prevent potential future version-based attacks.
 Note that while the version number is not sent in each CoAP message over reliable transport {{I-D.ietf-core-coap-tcp-tls}}, its value is known to client and server.

 Other CoAP header fields SHALL neither be integrity protected nor encrypted.
 The CoAP header fields are thus outer message fields.